knpuniversity/symfony2-series/knpu/episode3/render-controller.rst

 Controller Arguments
 --------------------

 Great!
-Now what if we wanted to show a different a different number of upcoming events on the homepage versus the error page?
-No problem: ``render`` let's use pass arguments to the controller function.
-Let's pass a ``max`` argument of ``1`` from the error template:
+Now what if we wanted to show a different number of upcoming events on the homepage versus the error page?
+No problem: ``render`` let's us pass arguments to the controller function.
+Pass a ``max`` argument of ``1`` from the error template:

     {# app/Resources/TwigBundle/views/Exception/error404.html.twig #}